nms-scribe/cosmopoeia/idea.md

     * if adversaries.length < buddies.length: continue;
     * state[i] = state[adversaries[0]]

-* specifyBurgs -- defines burg coordinates, port status and other details TODO: Need roads before I can do this
+* specifyBurgs -- defines burg coordinates, port status and other details NOTE: Need roads before I can do this
   * for b of burgs:
     * i = b.cell
     -- assign port status to some coastline burgs with temp > 0